avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 By default, Aimec saves five plots plus as many plots as numerical simulations to compare to the reference.
 The first five ones are :

-  *  "domTransfo" shows the real domain on the left and new domain on the right (:numref:`fig-aimec-domain-transfo`)
+  *  "DomainTransformation" shows the real domain on the left and new domain on the right (:numref:`fig-aimec-domain-transfo`)
   *  "referenceFields" shows the peak pressure, flow depth and speed in the new domain

     .. figure:: _static/avaAlr0_plim_1p0_referenceFields.png